mattermost-community/focalboard/website/site/content/download/personal-edition/ubuntu.md

 Focalboard Personal Server allows your team to work together on shared project boards.

 Follow these steps it up on an Ubuntu server.
+To upgrade an existing installation, see [the upgrade guide](../ubuntu-upgrade).

 ## Set up Ubuntu Server 18.04